nanochord/tetris/README.md

 ## How to use?

-In C++ simple include the Tetris.h header file.
+In C++ simply include the Tetris.h header file.
 The tetris enums and classes are within the **Nanochord** namespace.
 The **Nanochord:Host** abastract class must be implemented by the host code.

 ```cpp
 #include "Tetris.h"